ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 > ...
 > Privacy and the right to anonymity

-By now, the Hard Fork Debate resembled a no-holds-barred religious crusade rather than a healthy discussion about what was in the best interest of the Ethereum project; but maybe it was never about that to begin with.
+By now, the Hard Fork Debate resembled a no-holds-barred religious crusade rather than a healthy discussion about what was in the best interest of the Ethereum project; but perhaps it was never about that to begin with.

 ### Manufactured Consensus